mrk21/tvrec/deploy/README.md

 # Tvrec deployment documentation

-## Get Ubuntu 14.04 LTS installation media
+## Make Ubuntu 14.04 LTS installation media

 You enter the command listed below on the local: